buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 Examples:

-- ❌ Name: `Class 20-18.7` - doesn't convey the actual meaning of the class.
+- ❌ Name: 'Class 20-18.7' - doesn't convey the actual meaning of the class.
-- ❌ Name: `FR-MR` - an acronym that could stand for many things.
+- ❌ Name: 'FR-MR' - an acronym that could stand for many things.
-- ❌ Name: `ABC_Wall` - unnecessary prefix.
+- ❌ Name: 'ABC_Wall' - unnecessary prefix.

-### GEN-04
+### GEN-05
 **Follow a consistent naming convention**

 Names and codes should follow consistent naming conventions.
 While no specific naming convention is required, using a consistent style for names and codes improves searchability and readability.